aerickt/lapwing-for-beginners/src/Chapter-15.md

 #### components

-1. We first notice that this word can be split into a root word and a suffix: component/s.
+1. First notice that this word can be split into a root word and a suffix: component/s.

 2. There are three possibilities for the first stroke: co/<ins>mp</ins>onent/s, com/<ins>p</ins>onent/s and comp/<ins>o</ins>nent/s.
 Take note of what the second stroke has to begin with in each of these scenarios (underlined letters).

 3. The first scenario is not correct as the second stroke would have to start with "mp" (not a valid left hand consonant).
 The third scenario is also incorrect since the second stroke begins with a vowel.
 Only the second method is valid: com/ponent/s.

-4. To split the remaining "ponent" group, we also remember that every stroke has to begin with a consonant.
-Remember that every stroke has to begin with a consonant.
+4. To split the remaining "ponent" group, remember that every stroke must begin with a consonant.
 The only way to do this is by splitting it as: po/nent.

 Full outline: `KOPL/POE/TPHEPBT/-Z`

 #### shatterproof

 1. This word is clearly a compound of "shatter" and "proof".
-Our last stroke should therefore be `PRAO*F`.
+The last stroke should therefore be `PRAO*F`.

-2. It wouldn't make sense to use a suffix stroke, so we use syllabic splitting.
+2. It wouldn't make sense to use a suffix stroke for the "^er" part, so use syllabic splitting.

-3. If we want the second stroke to begin with a consonant, we must split this as: sha/tter.
+3. To begin the second stroke with a consonant, it must be split as: sha/tter.

 Full outline: `SHA/TER/PRAO*F`

 #### exam

-1. There are no prefixes, suffixes, or compound words we can use here.
+1. There are no prefixes, suffixes, or compound words that can be used.

-2. Since there is no consonant after the "x", we have to split the "x" across the two strokes.
+2. Since there is no consonant after the "x", it should be split across the two strokes.

 Full outline: `EBG/SAPL`